 Rugby World Cup leading tournament try-scorer betting

-One of the deeper and more interesting betting markets for the Rugby World Cup, this year played in Japan starting in September, is that for the top tournament try-scorer.
+One of the deeper and more interesting betting markets for the Rugby World Cup, which is next due to be played in Australia in 2027, is that for the top tournament try-scorer.

 We will look at all the leading try-scorers from all previous Rugby World Cups to see if we can gain some insight into who will score the most five-pointers this time around.